 In the city of San Luis Obispo, a brain injury may lead to the inability to wake up.
-Sleep disturbances following a brain injury is common, and these disorders can cause depression, fatigue, anxiety, irritability and overall health problems.
+Sleep disturbances following a brain injury are common, and these disorders can cause depression, fatigue, anxiety, irritability, and overall health problems.
 When a person cannot wake up at all, they are said to be in a coma.
 When a person finds it difficult to stay awake, they are said to be experiencing a type of sleep disturbance.

 Common sleep disorders following a traumatic brain injury include:

-• Insomnia: The inability to fall or stay asleep.
+- Insomnia: The inability to fall or stay asleep.
 It can also describe sleep that does not make people feel rested.
 It can worsen the effects of a brain injury.
 Insomnia is normally worse immediately following the brain injury and resolves in time.

-• Extreme drowsiness during the day.
+- Extreme drowsiness during the day.
 People who have this type of disturbance may find it difficult to hold a job or stay in school.

-• Delayed Sleep Phase Syndrome: This is a mixing up of the typical sleep pattern experienced by the average person.
+- Delayed Sleep Phase Syndrome: This is a mixing up of the typical sleep pattern experienced by the average person.

 There are a variety of reasons that a person may experience sleep disorders following a brain injury, including an inability to wake up.
 A direct hit to the brain, such as when the brain hits the interior of the skull, can cause sleep disorders.
 Prescription medication following a traumatic brain injury can also worsen sleep disorders, including an inability to remain awake.